-A P&L lists the revenue and expenses of a business over a specific period of time, generally a year.
-Typically, a business plan for an existing business will contain a P&L from two or three prior years as well as the current partial years P&L.
+A P&L lists the revenues and expenses of a business over a specific period of time, generally a year.
+Typically, a business plan for an existing business will contain a P&L from two or three previous years as well as the current partial year’s P&L.

 Since a P&L only applies to existing businesses, you will simply need to export them from your accounting software.
-As implied earlier, if this is a new venture than a P&L is often not included.
+As implied earlier, if this is a new venture, then a P&L is often not included.

 Key Benchmark Ratios

-Generally, you will want to provide several years of projected cash flows of the business to give the lender and/or investor some idea of the businesses financial trajectory in the coming years.
+Generally, you will want to provide several years of projected cash flow of the business to give the lender and/or investor some idea of the business’s financial trajectory in the coming years.

-While the SBA 1100 form is the most common cash flow projections tool and is what many lenders expect, it can be a bit more difficult for the not too financial savvy entrepreneur to complete.
+While the SBA 1100 form is the most common cash flow projection tool and is what many lenders expect, it can be a bit more difficult to complete for the not too financial savvy entrepreneur.
 The SBA 1100 form deviates from a basic cash flow statement as it tries to connect items to the balance sheet and P&L.

-For example, rather than just list the expected principal and interest loan payment, the SBA 1100 form has you break out the part of each payment that is applied to the balance sheet (principle) to reduce the business’s liabilities and the portion of the payment that is interest (interest expense) that is considered an expense and will appear on the P&L.
+For example, rather than just listing the expected principal and interest loan payment, the SBA 1100 form has you break down the part of each payment that is applied to the balance sheet (principle), to reduce the business’s liabilities, and the portion of the payment that is interest (interest expense) that is considered an expense and will appear on the P&L.